informatics-isi-edu/ermresolve/README.md

    - `table`: the target table name
    - `column`: the target column name

+When the `targets` list includes multiple target configuration objects, the target tables represented by the configuration are searched in list order.

 ERMresolve will produce one of two ERMrest URL formats to attempt to resolve a matching identifier, e.g.: